malhotrasandeep/ai_sandbox/mcp_basic/README.md

 ### How to run
 1. Give you OPENAI_API_KEY and TAVILY_API_KEY in .env
-2. Start the tavily search mcp server explicity --> this is needed as the trasport used in 'streamable-http'
+2. Start the tavily search mcp server explicity --> this is needed as the transport used is 'streamable-http'
 3. Run client.py.
 It will automatically start the local mcp server